ICRAR/BMI_y8_calc/README.md

 A web application for predicting Year 8 BMI using different prediction models.

+## Usage Options

+You have two options to use this application:

+### 1. Online Application

+Access our online application at: **[https://bmi-y8-calc.onrender.com/](https://bmi-y8-calc.onrender.com/)**

+**Note:** The website may delay requests by 50 seconds or more as it is hosted on a free plan.
+The application will become active after this initial delay.

+### 2. Local Deployment

+You can download this repository and run the application on your own computer.
+This option provides:
+- No waiting time for predictions
+- Complete privacy of your data
+- Ability to modify the application if needed

+Follow the installation and usage instructions below to set up and run the application locally.

 ## Overview

 This application provides a web interface for predicting Year 8 BMI using two different prediction models: